katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_350.md

 The GitHub Actions workflow is now sharper than ever:
 - **Spike-Only and EMG-Only Jobs**: These jobs are like well-trained specialists, running tests specific to each project component without getting in each other's way.
-- **Concurrency Control**: Keeps things running smoothly even when multiple installations or tests are in the queue.
+- **Concurrency Control**: Keeps things running smoothly even when multiple installations or tests are in the queue, preventing race conditions and ensuring that resources are used efficiently.

 ## Impact and Benefits